While the application for both awards is the same, they are distinct awards with different eligibility criteria.

 You must be the PI for the proposed project and not an employee or volunteer for the organization.
 The exception is if the organization is an organization that you founded or lead that is directly connected to the execution of the proposed project.
 For example, Paige Balcom founded Takataka Plastics and her 2019-2020 IIE Centennial Fellowship project was to establish the organization and its physical presence in Uganda.

-Your budget will be entirely dependent on your proposed project and the associated costs, it may include direct costs (materials, travel, employee wages, etc.) and indirect costs (living stipend, institutional overhead, fringe costs, etc.) as outlined in your proposal and agreed upon with your IIE Centennial Fellows Advisor.
+Your budget will be entirely dependent on your proposed project and the associated costs, it may include direct costs (materials, travel, employee wages, etc.) and indirect costs (living stipend, institutional overhead, fringe costs, etc.) as outlined in your proposal.
+If selected, the IIE Centennial Fellowship Advisor will have to review and approve.
 Significant modifications in the budget must be approved by the IIE Centennial Fellowship Advisor.
 In the budget portion of the application, there is a budget template that we encourage you to use.

 No, you can participate in the fellowship while still working or being a full-time student.